QiXiang1214/FED2024Asg2_P04_Team7/README.md

 ## Your Project's Name : MokeSell
 **MokeSell** is an innovative web application designed to offer users a seamlessly integrated experience for managing their profiles, listings,tracking points, and chatting with other users.
 Our project is built with a focus on both visual appeal and intuitive navigation so that users can effortlessly interact with all of the site's features, whether they're on desktop or mobile.
 The application is not only aesthetically pleasing but also optimized for performance and responsiveness, ensuring a consistent user experience across all devices.

-Our target audience includes tech-savvy individuals, students, and professionals looking for a easy way to manage the sale of their products/pre loved items and benefit from rewards programs.
+Our target audience includes tech-savvy individuals, students, and professionals looking for an easy way to manage the sale of their products/pre-loved items and benefit from rewards programs.
 By providing a simple yet powerful platform, we strive to combine functionality with design to enhance everyday digital interactions.

 ## Design Process
 We started the design process by identifying our target users and understanding their needs and pain points.
 The central focus was on creating a layout that is both clean and logical.
-Early wireframes and mockups were created in Figma. then we watched youtube videos to learn how implement some of the features as well as how to create our database for the APIs.
+Early wireframes and mockups were created in Figma.
+Then we watched YouTube videos to learn how implement some of the features as well as how to create our database for the APIs.

 ### User Stories